Afghanistan: Taliban road construction projects stall without foreign funding | DW | 18.10.2021

 As the Taliban seized power by force while appointing people on terrorist black lists to key positions in their new government, most international aid to Afghanistan is currently suspended, despite international pledges to continue supporting the country's economy.

 Additionally, the Afghan government's accounts have been frozen, and the Taliban's financial resources are limited.
-This means that questions remain as to where the money for repairing the road over the Salang exactly comes from.
+This means that questions remain as to where the money for repairing the road over the Salang should exactly come from.

 Previous construction projects contracted by the toppled Afghan government were made possible by foreign funding.